 Also, time didn’t permit us to visit it, but the Botanical Conservatory looks very expansive, and beautiful.

 Now, two things that Fort Wayne doesn’t have going for it are a major league sports team, and an amusement park.
 However, it does have minor league teams (sidenote: we only drove by, but Parkview Field looked like a cool place to watch a Tincaps baseball game!).
 In addition, it has Crazy Pinz, a 50,000 square foot entertainment complex, which features bowling, a rope course, laser tag, mini-golf, rock climbing, bar, restaurant and an arcade/prize store.

 Do you see what I mean, now?
 Despite initial doubts, we ended up having an awesome little trip.

 Until the next one, peace!

 Disclosure: Visit Fort Wayne provided us with accommodations and passes to the attractions mentioned.
+This post contains affiliated links, too.
 Opinions expressed are my own.